 Working in a busy and demanding environment will also mean that mistakes are made.
 Automating your workflow helps to reduce the amount of human error that can occur when transferring care records, ensuring the documents arrive at the GP practice on time and in the format they prefer.

-A digital transfer of care system documents everything.
-Every step taken throughout the workflow is noted within the system, so you know exactly who is involved in the process and where in the workflow a particular piece of documentation is.
+A digital transfer of care solution documents everything.
+Every step taken throughout the workflow is noted within the software, so you know exactly who is involved in the process and where in the workflow a particular piece of documentation is.

 Having a complete audit trail lets you know where the document is as it’s being sent.
 This visibility allows you to understand how effectively the workflow is being managed, but also lets you see if a document has been rejected, ensuring it returns to the sender.